Terms of Reference:

 ATBCM will also review quarterly trading statistics published by IIROC on marketplace volumes and value traded, as well as other data available to us on order completion rate, best prices, and best liquidity values, and a survey of all of our traders to determine if we need to amend our Smart Order Router (SOR) market ranking as determined by our Best Execution Order Committee.

-ATBCM uses intermediaries to access US marketplaces or when it uses certain algorithms, the intermediary it uses for execution of US listed securities or inter-listed securities is International FCStone Financial Inc. and for algorithms, it uses Fidessa and ITG.
+ATBCM uses intermediaries to access US marketplaces (StoneX, GLP, Clearpool) or for execution of interlisted securities, or for execution of certain algorithms.
 These intermediaries have their own Best Price Execution Policies & Procedures, and ATBCM can provide copies of each intermediary’s policies and procedures on client request.

 11. Fees, Payments and Commissions

 ATBCM may pay marketplace trading fees or receive marketplace rebates when routing client orders.
 The fee schedule is available on the website of each marketplace.
-These costs or rebates are not passed on to ATBCM clients.
+Neither the costs nor the rebates are passed on to ATBCM clients.
 ATBCM’s routing strategies are not primarily based on fees or rebates, but which marketplaces are most likely to provide clients the best execution.

 12. Smart Order Router (SOR)

 ATBCM principally uses the Fidessa SOR to obtain best order execution of client orders.
 The SOR also prevents any violation of the Order Protection Rule.
 The Fidessa order Flag OPR is available for all marketplaces.
-The SOR scans all accessible marketplaces for the best bid or offer at the time of order entry, the SOR then directs the order to the marketplace with the best bid or offer for execution.
+The SOR scans a combination of protected and unprotected marketplaces and ATSs for the best bid or offer at the time of order entry, then directs the order to the marketplace with the best bid or offer for execution.

-ATBCM’s overall process designed to achieve best execution includes the requirement to take into account client’s instructions, subject to compliance with any regulatory requirements.
+ATBCM’s overall process is designed to achieve best execution and requires the traders to take into account the client’s instructions, subject to compliance with any regulatory requirements.
 Further, ATBCM must disclose material conflicts of interest that may arise when sending orders for execution and describe how such conflicts are managed.

 ATB Business is a unit of ATB Financial which provides financial services to commercial enterprises from small businesses to corporates.